What Amount Do Retirees Need in an Emergency Fund?

 A Roth IRA is used for retirement savings but can also be a good choice to house an emergency fund.
-Since it’s a designated retirement account, you don’t pay tax on any earnings (interest, dividends) within the account.
-But unlike a traditional IRA or 401(k), you don’t have to pay taxes on qualified withdrawals, contributions can be withdrawn tax- and penalty-free at any time.
+As it’s a designated retirement account, you don’t pay tax on any earnings (interest, dividends) within the account.
+But unlike a traditional IRA or 401(k), you don’t have to pay taxes on qualified withdrawals; contributions can be withdrawn tax- and penalty-free at any time.
 Moreover, required minimum distributions (RMDs) don't apply during the account owner's lifetime, so there’s no need to start taking RMDs at the traditional RMD starting age of 72 (70.5 if you reached 70.5 before Jan.
 1, 2020).

 Having a savings or money market account in a Roth IRA can be an especially good move if you have, or want to have, a very large emergency fund—one in which interest and dividends could otherwise create an unnecessary tax burden.

 But you can’t make new contributions into a Roth IRA unless you or your spouse are still working (earning income).
-The annual contribution limit for a couple older than 50 with at least one spouse working is $14,000 in 2020 and 2021, which amounts to $6,000 in regular contributions and $1,000 in catch-up contributions for each spouse.
+The annual contribution limit for a couple aged 50 or older with at least one spouse working is $14,000 in 2020 and 2021, which amounts to $6,000 in regular contributions and $1,000 in catch-up contributions for each spouse.
 And remember: If you open a new Roth account, you need to wait at least five years to withdraw any earnings without being penalized.

 If you keep an emergency fund in a Roth IRA, keep it separate from your general retirement funds—in a money market or savings account within a Roth—for emergencies and unforeseen expenses only.
 Most importantly, you don’t want to invest it in anything that could lose value or be difficult to access, such as a mutual fund (which can lose value), or an annuity with a surrender period and withdrawal penalties.